 Our primary sources of liquidity are cash and cash equivalents, funds from operations and, if necessary, borrowings under our credit facilities.
 As of December 31, 2013, we have a U.S. credit agreement consisting of a \$300 million revolving senior credit facility (the "Revolver"), which includes a \$10 million swing line sublimit, a \$10 million letter of credit sublimit, and a \$20 million alternative currency sublimit.
 The Revolver matures on January 8, 2018, and as of December 31, 2013, \$179 million was outstanding.
 In addition, we have foreign credit facilities with borrowing capacity of approximately \$112 million of which \$6 million was outstanding and \$7 million was used for import and export guarantees and bank acceptance notes as of December 31, 2013.
-Our primary liquidity requirements have been to meet our inventory and capital expenditure needs and to fund on-going operations.
+Our primary liquidity requirements have been to meet our inventory and capital expenditure needs and to fund ongoing operations.
 For 2013, 2012 and 2011, our working capital was \$493 million, \$378 million, and \$317 million, respectively.
-Our working capital increased in 2013 mainly due to the consolidation of BCD's net assets as a result of the acquisition.
-Our working capital increased in 2012 primarily due to the increase in cash and cash equivalents, mainly due to a draw down on our previous term loan, and an increase in accounts receivable and inventories, which were partially offset by the increase in accrued liabilities and other current liabilities.
+Our working capital increased in 2013 mainly due to the increase in cash and cash equivalents, mainly due to a draw down on our previous term loan, and an increase in accounts receivable and inventories, which were partially offset by the increase in accrued liabilities and other current liabilities.
 We expect cash generated by our operations together with existing cash, cash equivalents, short-term investments and available credit facilities to be sufficient to cover cash needs for working capital and capital expenditures for at least the next 12 months.